 In the event of an emergency, call 911, Tell Library Security, Tell a TCAF Volunteer (Wearing a TCAF VOLUNTEER shirt), Tell a TCAF Staff Member (Wearing a TCAF STAFF badge)

 If you have any questions, or would like to provide feedback or input on this policy, please email us at firstname.lastname@example.org.

-TCAF will be following any local, provincial, federal, and on-site (TPL and Courtyard Marriott) regulations and policies for our events.
+TCAF will follow local, provincial, federal, and on-site (TPL and Courtyard Marriott) regulations and policies for our events.

 Volunteers will be on hand to sanitize equipment at event spaces between panels (for example, sanitizing microphones and presenter tables).

 It should be noted that the festival is accessible to all, as is the Toronto Public Library, so we cannot ask that all of our attendees show proof of vaccination as those event and venue mandates have currently been lifted in Ontario.
 We will continue updating guests as policies change.